Defining an allocation

 Acct Cat Range or One Acct Cat Group

-Based on your choice in the Account Category Selection field, select the range of account categories or one account category group that contains the data you want to use for the dynamic factor.
+Based on your choice in the Account Category Selection field, select the range of account categories or one account category group that contains the data to use for the dynamic factor.
 For example, to base the factor on period-to-date labor hours for the design activity, select a range or a group of labor-related account categories.
 The name of this field changes to reflect your choice in the Account Category Selection field.

 Type